stevay/stevay.github.io/_posts/2018-12-31-Music-Analysis.md

 ## Other Trends

-Going back to the sentiment analysis results, but now at the genre-level, what we can see is that Hip-Hop / R&B is less positive relative to the other genres.
+Going back to the sentiment analysis results, but now at the genre-level, what we can see is that Hip-Hop / R&B is less positive relative to other genres.
 Given this, and the previously mentioned fact that hip-hop rose to fame in the 90's, we can see why popular songs have become increasingly negative over time.

 In addition, when referring to the Spotify audio feature 'Loudness', notice how the top three genres of today - Pop, Hip-Hop, and Electronic - are the loudest relative to other genres.
 What we can learn from this visual is that people today tend to gravitate towards loud music.
 Unfortunately, not often does one see the 'quieter' genres, like Jazz and Blues, get represented in the Billboard Hot 100.
 That doesn't mean they're not good though! (if you're willing, and have a premium Spotify account, check [this](https://open.spotify.com/album/3kxiL93hCFCIXkXJBLcYDi?si=Qyp8Wf8ASG2pRSwgJJvPCA) album out - it's wild.)